My most recent trip to Osaka was my sixth time in the city. But I still vividly remember the first.

 - Tsukemen: ¥880

 This was the first time I stuffed my body with a ramen in a chicken-based broth.
 I’m used to pork bone (tonkotsu) and have tried beef bone (gyukotsu) before, but this one was different.
 I was afraid I’d be disappointed because I assumed that, since it is chicken-based, it would taste light.
 I like my soup like I like my men, rich and strong.
 However, it was anything but light.
-It was heavy, almost like tonkotsu, but creamy.
+It was full-bodied, almost like tonkotsu, but creamy.
 Think of it as the lovechild of a tonkotsu ramen and a chicken macaroni soup.
 It’s one of those broths that get more flavorful with every spoonful, complementing the sweet marinade of the chashu toppings.
 Before I knew it, my bowl was empty.

 Operating Hours: Monday-Friday 10:45am-4pm (Closed: Saturday, Sunday)